Kinetic energy in random recurrent neural networks: Kinetic energy in the limit

 \section{Kinetic energy in the limit $g\to 1^{+}$}

-Before performing the expansion, we notice that the derivatives of the potential $V(\Delta;\Delta_0)$ and the dynamical energy function $\mathcal{F}(\Delta;\Delta_0)$ are the same, since the two expressions differ only by a constant.
+Before performing the expansion, we notice that the derivatives of the potential $V(\Delta;\Delta_0)$ and the energy-conservation function $\mathcal{F}(\Delta;\Delta_0)$ are the same, since the two expressions differ only by a constant.
 This can be seen below.

 where the second equation is written for $n\geq1$, and $\phi^{(n)}=(d/dx)^n\phi(x)$.
 We choose the activation function $\phi(x) = \tanh(x)$, which is an odd function.
 Consequently, all odd-order derivatives of $V(\Delta;\Delta_0)$ at $\Delta = 0$ vanish: